consolidation/robo/README.md

 ## Concepts

 Tasks are classes that implement `Robo\TaskInterface` with method `run` defined.
-Each other method of task should be used for specifing task options and returns `$this` for fluent interface:
+Each other method of task should be used for specifying task options and returns `$this` for fluent interface:

-Tasks are including into RoboFile with traits.
-Traits should contain protected methods with `task` prefix that return new instance of a task.
+Tasks are included into RoboFile with traits.
+Traits should contain protected methods with `task` prefix that return a new instance of a task.